michaelknigge/janel/Documentation/HowToRun.md

 * ```janel.error.default.text``` : overrides the default error text (_Error in Java launcher._) with a custom error message.
 * ```janel.error.show.detail``` : _true_ or _false_ (_yes_ or _no_ works too) enables detailed error messages.
 If _true_, the default error message will be displayed followed by the details.
 Defaults to _true_.
 * ```janel.environment.file``` : file (properties format) that contains additional environment variables to be set.
 No error will be thrown if the specified file can not be opened.
 * ```janel.include.file``` : file (LAP format) that will be included at this point.
 This allows nesting and/or concatenating of LAP files.
 No error will be thrown if the specified file can not be opened.
 Furthermore no loop detection is performed.
-If you include file A.lap that includes B.lap that includes A.lap - you get an infinitive loop.
+If you include file _foo.lap_ that includes _ba.lap_ that includes _foo.lap_ - you get an infinitive loop.
 You get what you've asked for.
 * ```janel.debug.file``` : the file which will have debugging messages written to it.
 * ```janel.memory.max.available.percent``` : sets the max memory via ```-Xmx``` as percent of available memory.
 Use only integers, no percent signs or decimals.
 50 (not .50) is equal to 50 percent.
 * ```janel.memory.init.available.percent``` : sets the initial memory via ```-Xms``` as percent of available memory.
 See above for percent explanation.